 Server Room & Data Centre Environmental Monitoring

 Viruses, Spyware and Network threats generally receive most of the attention when it comes to server protection but environmental conditions within a server room can also cause significant damage if not monitored and controlled.
 In order to maximise equipment lifespan and stability there are four key environmental parameters to optimise:

 Avoid overheating by regulating the server room temperature.
 The optimum range for equipment reliability is normally between 21 to 23°C. Not only are these temperatures comfortable, they also allow time to fix any necessary repairs or install a temporary cooling situation in case of air conditioning or cooling failures.

 The temperature inside rack-mounted hardware can reach up to 20°C higher than the surrounding area.
 Therefore it is best to get measure temperatures at various points around the server room.
 Temperature alerts will enable you to identify hot spots which assist in eliminating the risk of fires.

 High humidity causes condensation within hardware leading to rust and short circuits and low-humidity could result in static electricity forming.
 By ensuring humidity levels are maintained between 45% and 60% RH safe operation can be achieved.

 We all know water and electrical components do not mix but within server rooms, flooding is sometimes possible.
-Leaks from pipes, possible heavy rain ingress as well as air conditioning trays are all issues that need to be considered.
+Leaks from pipes, possibly heavy rain ingress, as well as air conditioning trays, are all issues that need to be considered.

 Water ingress can simply and cost-effectively be added to your environmental monitoring system providing real-time alerts of potential damage.